Roj/recsys-comparison/README.md

 New datasets can easily be added:

 1. Configure a `.yml` file and put it under `data/`.
 You can use the other files as a template.
-In essence, you just need to specify the file which will hold the data once the zip has been downloaded and decompressed (gradle takes care of the two latter tasks).
+In essence, you just need to specify the url and zipfile which will hold the data once the zip has been downloaded and decompressed (according to a pattern).
-2. Configure the variables on the `build.gradle` (mainly zipFile, url and pattern).

 ### How to add new algorithms